froemero/reward-efficacy-evc-eeg/Behavior-and-EEG/README.md

 # README

+**Romy Frömer wrote the code here and analyzed the EEG and behavioral data.
+Any questions, get in touch with Romy.**

-Download the EEG and behavioral [here](https://osf.io/dnwm2/).
+Download the EEG data [here](https://osf.io/dnwm2/).

-## Preprocessing

 The [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) MATLAB toolbox is required.
-Other custom MATLAB functions might be required too—get in touch if you want the continuous data or/and plan to segment (i.e., create epochs) the continuous data yourself with `Epoching_FXCEEG.m`.
+Custom MATLAB functions are in the `EEGFunctions` directory.
+If you require other functions, get in touch.

+## Preprocess continuous EEG data

-#### Epoching continuous EEG data
+#### Epoch/segment continuous EEG data

 To create epochs from the continuous EEG data that are locked to cue, stimulus, response, and feedback, use `Epoching_FXCEEG.m`.
 The resulting `.mat` files will be saved in a directory `Export`.

 #### Export single-trial EEG time-windows